 While he's not the only Democrat I've heard say this, let me pick on Juan Williams, a regular representative of the left on Fox News and NPR.
 This morning he made the claim that extreme liberals in the Senate were right to filibuster Judge Alito's confirmation because Alito was nominated by President Bush solely to pander to his conservative base after they rebelled against the not-conservative-enough Harriet Miers.

-As I've written before, Bush's base did revolt against Harriet Miers, but NOT because she is not conservative enough.
+, Bush's base did revolt against Harriet Miers, but NOT because she is not conservative enough.
 Miers was a terrible pick because she appeared to know less about constitional law than I do, and that's not very much since I'm not a laywer.
 She was a terrible pick because the choice smelled of cronyism.
 She was a terrible pick, even from the point of view of the christian right, because the main trait that Bush mentioned in his reasons to support her was that she was a conservative christian rather than a Constitutional originalist.

 So, Williams simply has it wrong that Alito was chosen as a more conservative replacement of Miers as a nominee.